xrpi/concept/README.md

 ![in situ](images/in-situ.png)

-So, we way that a host *lays* **trax** and a guest *undertakes* **trex** along these trax.
+So, we say that a host *lays* **trax** and a guest *makes* **trex** along these trax.
+A host can lay a single **trak** for a guest to **trek**.
+**Trakking** is the laying of trax and **trekking** is the taking of trex.

-What's novel about **trax** is that they form a network of possible experiences.
-A guest undertaking a trek along their host's trax can access the trax of other hosts from that locality whenever accessible (i.e., when they intersect at some node point).
-This enables guests unfamiliar with a given place access to a network of local micro expeditions from those who know that locality best.
+What's novel about trax is that they form a network of possible trex.
+A guest making a trek along their host's trax can access the trax of other hosts whenever accessible (i.e., when they intersect at some node point).

+Thus, guests have access to a network of local micro-expeditions from those who know that locality best.